Macithemoose/Macithemoose/README.md

 - 👋 Hi, I’m @Macithemoose
-- 👀 I’m interested in ...longboard dancing
+- 👀 I’m interested in ...saxophone!
 - 🌱 I’m currently learning ...
-JavaScript
+Python, ML with PyTorch and Tensorflow
-- 💞️ I’m looking to collaborate on ...simulations and any fun algorithms!
+- 💞️ I’m looking to collaborate on ...computational neuroscience research.
-- 📫 How to reach me ..
+- 📫 How to reach me .. @mksimmon@usc.edu

 <!---
 Macithemoose/Macithemoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.